m1ner79/internship-journal/README.md

 Look, I understand it is personal preference and some people may feel offended by my observation but I must say HN has one of the least intuitive UI that I have encountered.
 Sure, there might be others and maybe the worst but for now, this is my nr 1.
 It is probably my fault, I am not Hacky enough 😏.

+Also, I have made a few changes thanks to constructive feedback.
+And I like the look of it now.
+It is [here](https://dev.to/m1ner/how-to-use-github-pages-to-host-a-blog-4ofd) (in case if you missed it).

 Currently, I am researching the best way of sharing your blog post so you can reach the most of the audience.

 Another blog is on the way.
 Holy smokes!
 If I keep this up I will be a pro writer at the end of this internship 😀.